hardmanko/CatContModel/README.md

 This R package implements the models used by Hardman, Vergauwe, and Ricker (2016).
 These models are difficult to implement and difficult to use.
 This package simplifies the process of using the models.

+This package is under development, as are the models.
+If you run into bugs or unusual model behavior, please report them in the issue tracker (click on the "Issues" tab).

 # Installation